Ireland: Irish Revenue Commissioners issue guidance on the VAT treatment of portfolio management services in wake of Deutsche Bank

+On September 4 2015, the Irish Revenue Commissioners (Revenue) issued updated guidance to confirm their position on the VAT treatment of discretionary portfolio management services after the European Court of Justice (ECJ) decision in Finamzamt Frankfurt am Main v Höchst Deutsche Bank (C-44/11).
 This guidance does not affect the VAT treatment of portfolio management services provided to funds.
 These services should continue to be exempt from Irish VAT as management services provided to specified special investment funds.

 However, discretionary portfolio management services provided to other entities or individuals may no longer be separated from their composite parts as advisory services which are subject to VAT and execution services, which are exempt from VAT.
 Both services should now be treated as a single economic supply which is subject to VAT whereever the fact pattern in the Deutsche Bank case is replicated.